Home Superfoods A to Z Watermelon – Citrullus lanatus – Tarbuj

 Since watermelon contains about 92% water, its effectiveness in hydrating humans is apparent.

 The name of it is water!
-It contains beneficial electrolytes like magnesium and potassium that assist rapidly replenishing energy levels.
+It contains beneficial electrolytes like magnesium and potassium that assist in rapidly replenishing energy levels.
 Additionally, this trait guards against heat exhaustion.
 An amazing diuretic allows you to produce more urine without putting too much strain on your kidneys.

 Home Remedies Watermelon